sowasred/portfolio-2-gatsby/src/blogs/post-6.md

 image: "../images/reactjspost.png"
 ---

-[React is a front-end library developed by Facebook.](https://reactjs.org/) For web and mobile apps, it is used to manage the view layer.
+[React is a front-end library developed by Facebook.](https://reactjs.org/) It is used to manage the view layer for web and mobile apps.
 We can construct reusable UI components with ReactJS.
 It has a strong foundation and a vast community behind it, making it one of the most popular JavaScript libraries.

 React is a single-page application, which means it just loads one HTML page and all of the necessary assets (such as JavaScript and CSS) for the app to run.
-Any interactions with the page or subsequent pages do not necessitate a round trip to the server, therefore the page does not need to be refreshed.
+Interactions with the page or subsequent pages do not necessitate a round trip to the server; therefore, the page does not need refreshing.

 ## !
 Warning React Prerequisites

 You'll need a basic understanding of **JavaScript**, **HTML5**, and **CSS** to work with ReactJS.
-Even while ReactJS does not use HTML, the JSX is extremely similar, thus knowing HTML will come in handy.
+While ReactJS does not use HTML, the JSX is extremely similar; thus, knowing HTML will come in handy.
 We'll go over this in greater detail in one of the following chapters.
 We'll also be using **EcmaScript 2015** syntax, so any prior experience in this area will be beneficial.

 ### Virtual DOM

 The virtual DOM, like the DOM, is a node tree.
 It will be simple to grasp the virtual DOM if you are familiar with how the DOM works in a web browser.
 It looks a lot like it, but it's entirely virtual.
-As JavaScript objects with properties, there is a list of elements, attributes, and content.
-When we use a render function - and each React component has one - it generates a node tree from that React component, regardless of whether we're rendering a single component or multiple child components.
+There is a list of elements, attributes, and content as JavaScript objects with properties.
+When we use a render function, each React component has one - it generates a node tree from that React component, regardless of whether we're rendering a single component or multiple child components.

-It prepares the entire tree.
-It also updates the same tree when data models are modified, as well as when we update state or make any other changes to the component.
+It prepares the entire tree, and it also updates the same tree when data models are modified and when we update the state or make other changes to the component.
 In three steps, React refreshes the real DOM.
-The virtual DOM will re-render whenever something changes.The difference between the old and new virtual DOMs will then be computed.
-Following that, the real DOM will be updated to reflect the modifications.
-Rather than working with the real DOM all of the time, which is quite expensive, everything is handled virtually until the DOM is absolutely necessary to update.
+The virtual DOM will re-render whenever something changes.
+It will compute the difference between the old and new virtual DOMs, and following that, it will update the real DOM to reflect the modifications.
+Rather than working with the actual DOM all of the time, which is quite expensive, everything is handled virtually until the DOM is necessary to update.
 At that moment, we'll make that expensive call.

 ### JSX